AbdeLhere/abl-pausemenu/README.md

 ### Opening and Closing the Menu

 - **Command**: Use the command specified in `Config.Options.UIMenu.Command.CommandName` (default: `/PauseMenu`) to open the menu.
-- **Control Key**: By default, the menu can be toggled with the `F1` key.
+- **Control Key**: By default, the menu can be toggled with the Escape `ESC` key.
 Ensure that the key binding does not conflict with other controls.

 ### Notifications and Sounds